Jay-ni13/Mission-to-Mars/README.md

 ![Avg_Pressure_by_Month](https://github.com/Jay-ni13/Mission-to-Mars/blob/main/Images/avg_pressure_by_month.png)

-To discover how many Earth days exist in a Martian year, we utilized the solar longitude data to determine how many Earth days passed during Mars' travel through its 359 solar longitude coordinate points.
-The answer was 686 Earth days.
+To discover how many Earth days exist in a Martian year, we utilized the solar longitude data to determine how many Earth days passed during Mars' travel through its 359 solar longitude coordinate points; the answer is 686 Earth days.

 We also charted Mars' daily minimum temperature on a line graph to visualize how Mars' weather varied from year to year during Curiosity's mission.
 Barring several outliers, Mars' temperature appears very cyclical and invariate each year.